 So, make sure to take a break between OKR cycles to savor your progress and learn from your experiences.

 Have you made any breakthroughs when reflecting on your OKRs?
-Let us know what you have learned by tweeting at us here.
-To learn more about OKRs, be sure to check out the helpful FAQs, Resources, and Stories here on WhatMatters.com.
+Let us know what you’ve learned.
+To learn more about OKRs, be sure to check out our FAQs, Resources, and Stories.

 Or, if you’re looking for an OKR coach, check this out.